 Salary and Career Information

-According to the U.S. Bureau of Labor Statistics (BLS), workers in the category of biological scientists that includes geneticists had a median salary of $75,150 in 2015; that same year, genetic counselors earned a median salary of $72,090 (www.bls.gov).
-Geneticists are projected to experience very slow job growth from 2014 to 2024; genetic counselors are expected to increase at a much-faster-than-average rate of 29% during that same decade, according to the BLS.
+According to the U.S. Bureau of Labor Statistics (BLS), workers in the category of biological scientists that includes geneticists had a median salary of $85,290 in 2020; that same year, genetic counselors earned a median salary of $85,700 (www.bls.gov).
+Genetic counselor jobs are expected to increase at a much-faster-than-average rate of 21% during that same decade, according to the BLS.

 Another career option in biotechnology is the field of plant breeding.
 Plant breeders selectively breed plants to produce new varieties that give better yields, are more nutritious and better resist diseases and pests.
 They use biotechnology to manipulate the genetic material of plants.
 Their work is closely related to that of molecular plant geneticists who identify gene functions to find the genes responsible for enhancing the desirable properties of plants.